The Crude Oil Marketing Business In Nigeria: Complete Guide For Buyers & Sellers

 Sometimes the crude oil buyer/seller intermediary may have the funds to post the performance guarantee themselves.
 If the funds are personally available, this can be a great route to take to protect your interests.
 Meaning you’d negotiate a far better deal for you the crude oil broker than even the crude oil supplier themselves.

-A performance guarantee should be issued and not a performance bond.
+A performance guarantee can be issued instead of a performance bond.

 Who Between The Crude Oil Supplier and Crude Oil Buyer Charters The Vessel To Supply The Purchased Crude Oil?

-If it is a Cost, Insurance & Freight (CIF) crude oil marketing deal, the crude oil supplier will secure the vessel, but the crude oil buyer will still be responsible for the vessel cost as stated on the crude oil supplier’s invoice.
+If it is a Cost, Insurance & Freight (CIF) crude oil marketing deal, the crude oil supplier will secure the vessel, cover clearance, insurance, and shipping.

 In a Free On Board (FOB) crude oil marketing deal instead, the crude oil buyers will charter the vessel themselves.

-There are other shipping methods like Tanker Take Over (TTO) and Tanker to Tanker Transfer (TTT).
+There are other shipping methods like Tanker Take Over (TTO) and Tanker to Tanker Transfer (TTT) offered by crude oil sellers.
 We’ll cover them in-depth in another article, including showing safe procedures that should be followed in any crude oil marketing deal in Nigeria involving them.

 What Is A Crude Oil Broker or Facilitator Commission?